Palomar 6

 Palomar 6 is a loose globular cluster in the constellation Ophiuchus that belongs to the Milky Way galaxy.
-It is a member of the Palomar Globular Clusters group.
-It is located about 25,000 light-years (7,700 parsecs) away from the Sun.
-It formed in what would become the bulge of the Milky Way.
-It is similar to other old-bulge globular clusters such as Messier 62, NGC 6522, NGC 6558, and Haute-Provence 1.
+It is a member of the Palomar Globular Clusters group and is located about 25,000 light-years (7,700 parsecs) away from the Sun.
+It formed in what would become the bulge of the Milky Way and is similar to other old-bulge globular clusters such as Messier 62, NGC 6522, NGC 6558, and Haute-Provence 1.